-Zucchini S’mores Bundt Cake: adding chocolate, graham crackers, and marshmallow to any treat is the perfect way to give it that s’mores twist.
-This cake is the perfect way to use up those extra veggies from the garden, while enjoying s’mores goodness!
+Adding chocolate chips, graham crackers, and marshmallows to this Zucchini Bundt Cake gives it a delicious s’mores twist.
+This zucchini cake recipe is a great way to use up those extra veggies from the garden, while enjoying s’mores goodness!

 Yes, I am officially zucchini crazed!
-I sure hope the zucchini treats haven’t worn out their welcome yet.
+I sure hope the zucchini desserts haven’t worn out their welcome yet.
 This summer I just couldn’t get enough of the green veggie in all kinds of baked goods.
-It all started with these frosted zucchini brownies.
+It all started with these zucchini brownies with frosting.

 That got me hooked on the chocolate and zucchini love.
 I think my favorite was the chocolate chip zucchini cake though.
 That frosting…yum!!!

 Since I still had a few zucchinis to use up, I decided on one more cake.
 I promise that this will be the last veggie treat…I think…

 I knew that I wanted to make a zucchini bundt cake with some sort of different twist…but what?
 For days I tried to think of something that was different and fun, but not so wild and crazy that you wouldn’t want to make it.

 Then as I was organizing one of my baking cupboards I found some mini marshmallow bits hidden in the back.
 Those little bits are so fun and delicious, so we always have a jar of them hiding up there for random baking moments…or hot chocolate.